-Fat Boy was about to say something else, but her bus arrived and his was right behind it.
+Fat Boy was about to say something else, but her bus arrived.
+His was right behind.
 "Merry Christmas," said his shuttle-bus driver.
 "Have a good flight?"

 "I'm not even supposed to be here," Fat Boy said glumly.
 "How are you today?"